808-cowbell/my-dotfiles/README.md

 ![Screenshot 1](/Screenshots/wall1.png)
 ![Screenshot 2](/Screenshots/wall2.png)
 This repo contains my personal configuration files to make PulseAudio sound better, disable mouse acceleration and properly set up my trackpad in X.Org, and make a dynamic i3 rice using wpgtk.

 # dependencies
+### i3 config
-To use these dotfiles properly, you will need to have the following installed:
+To use the i3 dotfiles properly, you will need to have the following installed:
 - brightnessctl
 - dmenu
 - i3-gaps (**not** i3wm)